 Sociological exploration of American racial and ethnic groups.
 Emphasis placed on the social construction of race and ethnicity, patterns of intergroup contact.
 Historical comparative analysis of selected groups with emphasis on economic, political and structural inequalities.
 Please note outcomes are written to OBR standards using OBR language.
 Ohio Articulation Number OSS 050 Race and Ethnicity.
 This course also meets the requirements for OTM in Social and Behavioral Sciences TMSBS.

 This course provides the student with an overview of probability and statistics.
 Probability terminology, concepts and rules are emphasized in solving probability problems.
 Descriptive statistics, including measures of central tendency and dispersion, charts, tables and diagrams are used to summarize data.
 The student is introduced to the binomial, Poisson, hyper-geometric, normal and t-distributions.
 Confidence intervals, hypothesis testing, correlation, and linear regression are used to make conclusions concerning population parameters from sample data.
 This course meets the requirements for OTM Introductory Statistics TMM010.

-Required Prerequisite(s) or Concurrent: Take MATH0084 (Minimum grade of C- required) or qualifying placement test score or STAT0086 concurrently
+Required Prerequisite(s): MATH0084 with a minimum grade of C-, or qualifying placement test score, or co-requisite of STAT0086

 The North Central State College catalog is neither a contract nor an offer to contract.
 North Central State College reserves the right to make changes in any material contained herein as deemed necessary without notice.